MadeByMike/madebymike/site/content/writing/using-css-variables.md

 ### Change the value not the variable

 In most cases, **I'd now consider it code smell if a media query or CSS selector swaps one variable for another**.
-Rather than swapping variables it's better to define one variable, set it's initial value and change it with a selector or media query.
+Rather than swapping variables it's better to define one variable, set its initial value and change it with a selector or media query.

 ### If it changes it's a variable